zkonstas/Secure-File-System/README.md

 	instead of having -u and -g, see what permissions the programs are actually running with.

-	The catch: you MUST prevent any access to the repository that bypasses the ACLs.
 This implies that the repository must be protected using OS permissions, which in turn means that a separate UID is needed.
-The programs must either be setUID or use message-passing; that's your choice.
+The programs must either be setUID

-	The objects for user and group names are no longer needed;
-	use the system's equivalents.

-	You may not use the OS ACL mechanisms; you must implement them yourself.

-	One important design decision: what UID are you using, root or some non-privileged one?
-Your README file MUST justify your choice.
-A correct choice with an incorrect justification will lose points.
-(Of course, an incorrect choice will also lose points.)

-	You should run this assignment using a VMware virtual machine; see the instructions on the web page.

-	If you choose to use message-passing, you need not solve the start-up problem; it is acceptable to start the daemon manually.

-	You must supply a script that will create an empty repository, including setting all permissions you rely on for correct, secure behavior.
-The README file should explain the rationale for whatever permissions you choose.

-	You may (probably will...) find the getuid() and getpwuid() routines (and the corresponding routines for groups) to be helpful.

-	Also: because a lot of the testing needs to involve stuff running as different users, the test script must be run as root.
-To run something as another user, write

-	      su username -c "./objget..."

-	      where "username" is whatever username that command should run as.
+1) An objects directory is created to store the objects.
+The dir permissions are set from the script so that only the admin user can read, write and execute it.
+All others can't do anything else.

+2) Each command executable file has its ownership changed to admin.
+Only admin will be able to read, write and execute them.
+All others have no permissions.
+In addition each commmand is setUID.
+In this way each command will be run with the permissions of admin.
+In this way each command will have access to the objects directory.

+We are NOT using root for setUID but the UID from admin.
+Admin needs only access to the protected directory objects.
+If we were using root, then root would be able to have access on everything on the system which would not be necessary for our application.
+Therefore we create a privilaged users with as few privilages so that our application can work.

+A file name "userobjects.txt" is created to store the objects that each user has.
+This file is used by objget objput and objlist

-### Encryption
+## Encryption

 File Encryption and Key Storage